michrholmes/MvcMovie/README.md

  # MvcMovie

 Learning and playing around with the MVC tutorial on making a web application movie database.

-Using ASP.Net Core, Visual Studio, SQL Server and LocalDB.
+Using ASP.Net Core, Visual Studio, Entity Framework, SQL Server and LocalDB.

 The web application will store a database of movies that can be added, deleted, edited, filtered and searched.